 How long does it take to get divorced?

 Once there is a signed Settlement Agreement, the parties can be divorced 31 days from the date the divorce complaint has been served.
 However, without a signed Settlement Agreement, the length of the legal process depends on your county of residence and the judge assigned to your case.
 Some divorces involving complicated issues or custody of young children can take several years to resolve through settlement or trial.

 What will a divorce cost?

 The cost of the divorce is dependent upon the issues to be developed and the willingness of the parties to compromise and resolve those issues.
-Billing ranges from $120 for paralegal time to $400 for attorney time.
+Hourly billing rates range from $140 for paralegal time to $450 for attorney time.
 Retainers can range from $2,500 to $25,000 or more depending upon the case.
 The hours spent on your case each month are billed against the retainer, and a billing statement is sent so that you know the balance held in escrow and what has been charged for all expenses and services incurred by the law firm on your behalf that month.
 If money remains in escrow after the case is resolved on a final basis, it is refunded to the client.
 The client is responsible for expenses such as court costs and fees, depositions, private investigation, and employment of experts in their case.

 How is property divided?